ali-aka-ahmed/ToDoList-MobX-Complete/README.md

 I recommend you implement the app using State + Props.
 Then, after experiencing issues using this data model, integrate MobX.

 You'll notice if you refresh the page everything disappears.
 This is because there is no backend server + db.
+First try session storage.
+See transport-layer in services, code is already there.

 As an extra step, integrate Firebase to make the list persist over sessions.
 I have kept the transport-layer file here if you want to work with it, although you will have to update App.js and appState.js as well.